-Twice yearly, the PD enters Milestone data on each resident to the ACGME via the Milestones tracking system (ADS).
+Twice yearly, Milestone data is entered on each resident to the ACGME via the Milestones tracking system (ADS).

 In preparation for the CCC meetings, residents are asked to complete Dashboards (see appendix) to document activities across a variety of educational areas.
 Subsequently, residents are each asked to evaluate themselves across the milestones via NewInnovations self evaluation (see appendix).